dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 ## 5.2 Transfer via PC (Optional)
 ### 5.2.1 TinNUT
+**Edit @ 2021-June-01: Since I chose to boot to Atmosphere via Hekate and NOT using `fusee-primary` as the payload, Tinfoil will just show blank screen when launching via Homebrew Menu (with or without Applet) are the same.
+Of course without Tinfoil TinNUT would not work.
+It seems like it will only launch if you boot using `fusee-primary`.
+So for now I will choose Awoo and then transfer games to it via NS-USBloader v5.0 (see 5.2.2 for details).**

 To simplify the transfer and not having to take out the microSD card from my Switch, I downloaded Tin NUT v2.7 (https://github.com/blawar/nut), which is a server program that you run on your PC.
 Once it is running, you can then launch Tinfoil, and select `File Browser -> usbfs:` to see all the drives on your PC!

 1. Copy all the files from `5-2-2 TinNUT (Server for Transferring Games from PC to Switch) to Tinfoil` to your PC